offsoc/onionplan/docs/05 - Appendix: Proposal 279 fixes and improvements.md

       This seems like a minor issue, since petnames are somehow a corner case and not the main goal right now.
 * [ ] Use `MapAddress` for at least the prototype implementation ([initial discussion](https://lists.torproject.org/pipermail/tor-dev/2016-October/011517.html)).
+* [ ] If some of the requirements and features are not feasible to the initial implementation, write the specification in a way that it can still support them in future versions.

 ## Security